Clay-foundation/model/docs/index.md

 ## Where is what

 - Our **website** is [madewithclay.org](https://madewithclay.org).
+   - We will soon release ["Clay Explore"](https://explore.madewithclay.org), our no-code app for AI for Earth.
 - The Clay model **code** lives on [Github](https://github.com/Clay-foundation/model).
   License: [Apache-w.0](https://github.com/Clay-foundation/model/blob/main/LICENSE).
-  The latest release is [v0.0.1](https://github.com/Clay-foundation/model/releases/tag/v0.0.1)
+  The latest release is [v1.0](https://github.com/Clay-foundation/model/releases/tag/v1.0)
 - The Clay model **weights**  on [Hugging Face](https://huggingface.co/made-with-clay/Clay/).
   License: [OpenRAIL-M](https://github.com/Clay-foundation/model/blob/main/LICENSE-MODEL.md).
 - The Clay **documentation** [lives on this site](https://clay-foundation.github.io/model/index.html).
   License: [CC-BY](http://creativecommons.org/licenses/by/4.0/).
-- We release the **embeddings** of the used training data on [Source Cooperative](https://beta.source.coop/repositories/clay/clay-model-v0-embeddings).
+-  We will soon release the v1 embeddings on [Source Cooperative](https://beta.source.coop/repositories/clay/).
+   > -We have released sample embeddings for Clay v0.1 [here](https://beta.source.coop/repositories/clay/clay-model-v0-embeddings).
   License: [ODC-BY](https://opendatacommons.org/licenses/by/).

 CLAY is a fiscal sponsored project of the 501c3 non-profit